 - hepatitis, cirrhosis and other severe liver diseases;

-- a long (over 20 years) history of diabetes mellitus, the presence of diabetic angiopathy;
+- long-term (over 20 years) history of diabetes mellitus, the presence of diabetic angiopathy;

-- smoking more than 15 cigarettes per day, despite the fact that the woman's age is more than 35 years;
+- smoking more than 15 cigarettes per day, despite the fact that the woman is over 35 years old;

-- the presence of pregnancy (before starting COCs, pregnancy should be excluded again).
+- Presence of pregnancy (before starting to take COCs, pregnancy should be ruled out again).

-The experience of a woman about unsuccessful attempts at conception is quite understandable.
-If for some time everything does not go according to plan, the search for causes and answers begins.
-Rereading the numerous information on how to influence conception, you will surely come across the concept of " rebound effect".
-What is this beast and how effective is it?
+A woman’s feelings about unsuccessful attempts to conceive are understandable.
+If for some time everything does not go according to plan, the search for reasons and answers begins.
+Re-reading numerous information about how to influence conception, you will probably come across the concept “ rebound effect" What kind of beast is this and how effective is it?

 What is this?

-The rebound effect is called the undo effect.
-Its essence lies in the use of medications that inhibit the work of the hypothalamic-pituitary system and, accordingly, a decrease in hormone production.
-After their cancellation, there is a natural release of hormones and thus the onset of pregnancy is stimulated (in approximately 96% of cases).
-Most often, for this method of stimulation, doctors prescribe hormonal drugs, such as Yarina, Zhanin, etc. but like any method, there are some features that should be discussed with the doctor.
+The rebound effect is called the cancellation effect.
+Its essence lies in the use of medications that inhibit the functioning of the hypothalamic-pituitary system and, accordingly, reduce the production of hormones.
+After their cancellation, a natural release of hormones occurs and thus pregnancy is stimulated (in approximately 96% of cases).
+Most often, for this method of stimulation, doctors prescribe hormonal drugs, such as “Yarina”, “Zhanine”, etc. but like any method, there are features that should be discussed with your doctor.

-Since the method is associated with the use of hormones and is, in a sense, an enhanced measure, a couple should plan pregnancy for at least a year by the time it is used.
+Since the method involves the use of hormones and is, in a sense, an enhanced measure, the couple must have been planning a pregnancy for at least a year by the time it is used.
 And constantly, without interruption for treatment and protection.
-The partner must and you must.
-By the time you need to stop using protection, both of you should have completed the necessary treatment.
-In addition, the doctor must necessarily warn about the possible absence of a rebound effect and inhibition of reproductive function for some time.
+Your partner should and so should you.
+By the time you need to stop using protection, you should both have completed the necessary treatment.
+In addition, the doctor must warn about the possible absence of a rebound effect and inhibition of reproductive function for some time.

-For treatment, hormonal contraceptives of the second or third generation are prescribed.
-The choice of a particular remedy depends on such individual factors as age, weight, sensitivity to drug components, estrogen levels, as well as the presence or absence of extragenital pathologies and diseases.
-Only a doctor can choose the necessary medicines, you don’t need to try to heal yourself, you can earn yourself even more problems with hormonal disorders.
+Second or third generation hormonal contraceptives are prescribed for treatment.
+The choice of a specific remedy depends on such individual factors as age, weight, sensitivity to the components of the drugs, estrogen level, as well as the presence or absence of extragenital pathologies and diseases.
+Only a doctor can select the necessary medications; there is no need to try to cure yourself, you can earn yourself even more problems with hormonal disorders.

 • bad spermogram,